Scales (79 Available)

 Measures the degree to which the individual can be counted on to be timely and reliable.
 The degree to which the individual thinks things through, is organized, responsible and achievement driven.

-Measures the degree to which the individual feels he/she is in control during tough situations, is self confident and is not afraid of high pressure situations.
+Measures the degree to which the individual feels they are in control during tough situations, is self confident and is not afraid of high pressure situations.

 The Conventional environment requires working with numbers, comparing and/or proofing information, and the ability to use office equipment.
 It is generally a structured environment with specific tasks to be accomplished.
 It involves attention to detail and speed and accuracy when performing perceptual tasks.
 Examples of positions within this environment are secretaries, file clerks and bookkeepers.
 The Conventional scale measures the degree to which the candidate enjoys or has an interest in working in this environment.